The-AMIGOS/The-AMIGOS.github.io/content/pages/About.rst

 :URL:
 :save_as: index.html

-Australian MIcrobial GenOmics Symposium (AMIGOS) is a gathering of ~40 researchers working in Australia in the field of Microbial Genomics.
+Australian MIcrobial GenOmics Symposium (AMIGOS) is a gathering of approximately 40 researchers working in Australia in the field of Microbial Genomics.

 AMIGOS will:
     * Improve communication between Microbial Genomics groups within Australia,